Next Generation Aerospace Ground Equipment (NGAGE)

 Dept Of Defense

-The Defense Logistics Agency (DLA) is seeking proposals from qualified small businesses for a Firm Fixed Price (FFP) Indefinite Delivery/Indefinite Quantity (ID/IQ) contract to procure spare parts in support of the CECOM Mast Group, Hydraulic-Pneumatic OA-9054(V)4/G (AMG).
-The procurement includes fourteen specific National Stock Numbers (NSNs) for various components such as Rotary Pump Units, Antenna Positioners, and Mast Control units, with estimated annual quantities provided for each item.
-This acquisition is critical for maintaining operational readiness and support for military systems, with a guaranteed minimum contract value of $25,000 and a maximum value of $13,000,000 over a five-year base period.
-Interested parties must submit their proposals by December 19, 2025, and can contact Keaneesha A. Canady at keaneesha.a.canady@dla.mil or Kyle White at kyle.white@dla.mil for further information.
+The Defense Logistics Agency (DLA) is seeking proposals from qualified small businesses for a Firm Fixed Price Indefinite Delivery/Indefinite Quantity (IDIQ) contract to supply spare parts for the CECOM Mast Group, Hydraulic-Pneumatic OA-9054(V)4/G (AMG).
+The procurement encompasses fourteen specific National Stock Numbers (NSNs) for critical components such as Rotary Pump Units and Antenna Positioners, with estimated annual quantities provided for planning purposes.
+This contract is vital for maintaining operational readiness and support for military systems, with a guaranteed minimum contract value of $25,000 and a maximum value of $13,000,000 over a five-year base period.
+Interested parties must submit their proposals by January 9, 2026, and can contact Keaneesha A. Canady at keaneesha.a.canady@dla.mil or Kyle White at kyle.white@dla.mil for further information.